Take Action

 The State or Provincial contacts for herpetofaunal diseases will be alerted, and they may contact you further for additional information.
 Following the report, the managing agency will make a decision on whether or not a follow-up action is needed.
 This system will help us to facilitate early detection and rapid response actions, where possible.
 It will also aid our understanding of the scope and severity of emerging infectious diseases.

-Read more about PARC Disease Task team efforts to combat amphibian and reptile diseases, and specific information regarding the salamander fungus and the Bsal Task Team efforts.
+Read more about PARC Disease Task team efforts to combat amphibian and reptile diseases, and the Bsal Task Team efforts focused on salamander fungal disease.

 AmphibiaWeb Disease Portal